ROCm/HIP/docs/how-to/hip_runtime_api/memory_management.rst

 bottlenecks, which can significantly impact performance.

 The programming model is based on a system with a host and a device, each having its own distinct memory.
-Kernels operate on device memory, while host functions operate on host memory.
+Kernels operate on :ref:`device_memory`, while host functions operate on :ref:`host_memory`.

-* :ref:`device_memory`
-* :ref:`host_memory`

 The runtime offers functions for allocating, freeing, and copying device memory, along with transferring data between host and device memory.